 The principal who acts as a leader cannot provide effective leadership without gaining the trust of the teachers as his subordinates (Li et al., 2016).
 Fairman & Mackenzie (2015) explain that teachers' trust in principals can encourage open interactions between teachers and principals.
 In this regard, most experts focus on trust in the relationship of subordinates with leaders (Mangundjaya & Adiansyah, 2018).
-Even previous research has shown that a principal's leadership is one of the determinants of interpersonal trust (Balyer & Ozcan, 2012; Mineo, 2014; Tschannen-Moran, 2014; Tschannen-Moran & Gareis, 2015; Lyu & Ferrin, 2018; Strukan, Terek & Nicolic, 2019; Budiyanto et al., 2022).
+Even previous research has shown that a principal's leadership is one of the determinants of interpersonal trust (Balyer & Ozcan, 2012; Mineo, 2014; Tschannen-Moran & Gareis, 2015; Lyu & Ferrin, 2018; Strukan, Terek & Nicolic, 2019; Budiyanto et al., 2022).

 A type of leadership studied in the educational environment since the late 1980s, and early 1990s is transformational leadership (Balyer & Ozcan, 2012).
 Experts have shown that principals' transformational leadership is related to teachers' interpersonal trust (e.g., Eliophotou-Menon & Ioannouz, 2016); Mansor, Abdullah & Jamaluddin, 2021).
 However, research on the relationship between principals' transformational leadership and interpersonal trust based on the perspective of SMK teachers in the background of Manado City in the context of North Sulawesi Province in Indonesia is still rare.
-Based on this situation, it is imperative to research it to obtain a new knowledge map that policymakers and school principals can utilize as transformational leaders to develop teacher interpersonal trust in schools.
-Therefore, this study aims to explain the relationship between the principal's transformational leadership and the teacher's interpersonal trust.
+Based on this situation, it is imperative to research it to obtain a new knowledge map that policymakers and school principals can utilize as transformational leadership between the principal's transformational leadership and the relationship between the principal's transformational leadership and the teacher's interpersonal trust.